khangnguyen-sci/non-uniform-pruning/README.md

 ---

-This work is still being update and will have an official web version for the compressed models.
+This work is still being updated and will have an official web version for the compressed models.